ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 The last step is to convert the result back into the native number format, using the LHS and RHS scale factors.
 The final result is `dst_ref_mtx_f32`, the output matrix in the native number format.
 This matrix is represented in 1D, and is the ultimate output of the KleidiAI micro-kernels.

-#### KleidiAI micro-kernel varients explained
+#### KleidiAI micro-kernel variants explained

-If you navigate to the [/kleidiai/kai/ukernels/matmul/matmul_clamp_f32_qai8dxp_qsi4cxp](https://gitlab.arm.com/kleidi/kleidiai/-/tree/main/kai/ukernels/matmul/matmul_clamp_f32_qai8dxp_qsi4cxp?ref_type=heads) directory where the KleidiAI INT8/INT4 micro-kernel implementation is located, you'll notice multiple varients of the same micro-kernel.
+If you navigate to the [/kleidiai/kai/ukernels/matmul/matmul_clamp_f32_qai8dxp_qsi4cxp](https://gitlab.arm.com/kleidi/kleidiai/-/tree/main/kai/ukernels/matmul/matmul_clamp_f32_qai8dxp_qsi4cxp?ref_type=heads) directory where the KleidiAI INT8/INT4 micro-kernel implementation is located, you'll notice multiple variants of the same micro-kernel.
 The difference between them lies in the in/out matrix processing block size.
-Instead of performing matrix multiplication on the entire `m`x`k` and `n`x`k` matricies at once, KleidiAI provides matmul varients that perform smaller operations using hand-optimized assembly code.
+Instead of performing matrix multiplication on the entire `m`x`k` and `n`x`k` matrices at once, KleidiAI provides matmul variants that perform smaller operations using hand-optimized assembly code.
 This leads to more efficient matrix multiplication.

-Different ML workloads and models will perform better/worse across the KleidiAI matmul varients, and the correct micro-kernel will be selected by your ML framework to maximize workload performance.
+Different ML workloads and models will perform better/worse across the KleidiAI matmul variants, and the correct micro-kernel will be selected by your ML framework to maximize workload performance.

 ## KleidiAI enhances AI workload performance
 You now have an understanding of how KleidiAI accelerates matrix multiplication, and ultimately how GenAI models can run efficiently on Arm CPUs from servers to smartphones.
 To view the performance increases KleidiAI delivers in real-world applications you can reference the [KleidiAI announcement blog](https://newsroom.arm.com/blog/arm-kleidi).